-Once the apples are cooked, they are easy to mash.
+The crockpot does all the work and the apples are soft and sweet after cooking all day.
+Once they're cooked, they are so easy to mash.
 You can use a potato masher for a slightly chunky applesauce.
 Or if you like your applesauce smooth, you can puree it with an immersion blender or food processor.

 Store the applesauce in individual mason jars for easy serving.
 It will keep a few days in the fridge or you can freeze it for longer storage.